siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## YAML Executor

-The YAML Executor plug-in automates the initial setup process for integrating different CI/CD tools into UrbanCode Velocity.
-You can define the integration configurations in a YAML file and apply it in UrbanCode Velocity to automate the integration process.
+The YAML Executor plug-in automates the initial setup process for integrating different CI/CD tools into DevOps Velocity.
+You can define the integration configurations in a YAML file and apply it in DevOps Velocity to automate the integration process.

 ---